kucharze/PerScholasProject1/README.txt

 Com plays the first playable card
 If they play an 8 they will change the suit based on what is in their hand.

-THe game continues until one player runs out of cards in hand
+The game continues until one player runs out of cards in hand

 Also contians features such as:
 - animations